 The crown lengthening procedure is relatively short in time and varies depending on the complexity of the case.

-Dr. Gallardo and Dr. Lamas manipulate the gum tissue in several different ways.
+Dr. Gallardo manipulates the gum tissue in several different ways.
 Once access has been made to the roots and surrounding bones, an adequate amount of gum tissue is removed or repositioned.

-Depending on tissue healing, Drs.
-Gallardo and Dr. Lamas will make a decision as to when the patient will be ready for their final crown, although we also perform the crown lengthening procedure for smile enhancement reasons.
+Depending on tissue healing, Dr. Gallardo will make a decision as to when the patient will be ready for their final crown, although he also performs the crown lengthening procedure for smile enhancement reasons.

-The crown lengthening procedure at Gallardo and Lamas Periodontics results in little discomfort.
-To ensure a comfortable recovery, the doctors will prescribe appropriate pain medications if necessary.
+The crown lengthening procedure at Gallardo Periodontics & Implant Dentistry results in little discomfort.
+To ensure a comfortable recovery, the doctor will prescribe appropriate pain medications if necessary.
 Patients will be given clear at-home instructions for oral care and patients will have follow-up appointments with our office so the success of the treatment can be monitored.

-Crown Lengthening at Gallardo and Lamas Periodontics and Implant Dentistry:
+Crown Lengthening at Gallardo Periodontics and Implant Dentistry

-If you are struggling with a ‘gummy smile’ or need a dental crown, the crown lengthening procedure at Gallardo and Lamas Periodontics may be right for you.
-Contact our Miami office at 305.447.1447 to schedule a personalized consultation with Dr. Gallardo or Dr. Lamas.
-With extensive experience in treating gums, Dr. Gallardo and Dr. Lamas provide the safest and most effective specialized dental care in South Florida.
-We encourage you to contact us with your questions or concerns, as the professionals at Gallardo and Lamas Periodontics and Implant Dentistry are here to take the stress out of your upcoming dental procedure.
+If you are struggling with a ‘gummy smile’ or need a dental crown, the crown lengthening procedure at Gallardo Periodontics may be right for you.
+Contact our Miami office at 305.447.1447 to schedule a personalized consultation with Dr. Gallardo.
+With extensive experience in treating gums, Dr. Gallardo provides the safest and most effective specialized dental care in South Florida.
+We encourage you to contact us with your questions or concerns, as the professionals at Gallardo Periodontics and Implant Dentistry are here to take the stress out of your upcoming dental procedure.

 What is crown lengthening?

-Dr. Gallardo and Dr. Lamas will perform the crown lengthening procedure to expose more of the tooth’s structure.
+Dr. Gallardo will perform the crown lengthening procedure to expose more of the tooth’s structure.
 This can be to support a dental crown, or to improve a ‘gummy smile’.

 Am I a good candidate for a crown lengthening procedure?

-Almost anyone can be a potential patient for the crown lengthening procedure at the office of Drs.
-Gallardo and Lamas.
+Almost anyone can be a potential patient for the crown lengthening procedure at the office of Dr. Gallardo.
 Candidates should be in generally good health and fully understand the gum lengthening process.

 What type of anesthesia is used during the crown lengthening procedure?

 Normally a local anesthetic provides adequate comfort during the crown lengthening procedure.
 However, when the procedure requires multiple steps and additional time, sedation may be recommended.
-Dr. Gallardo and Dr. Lamas are extremely aware of their patient’s needs, and will take the necessary steps to ensure a stress-free and pain-free procedure.
+Dr. Gallardo is extremely aware of his patient’s needs, and will take the necessary steps to ensure a stress-free and pain-free procedure.

 How long is the recovery after a crown lengthening procedure?